 The term “codeless” is “code” which means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
 Interaction editors (and similar methods of selecting syntax) make things easier for the user initially, but over time it’s faster to just write it out rather than hunting and pecking through a long tree of syntax choices.
 Basically, it’s quicker to type the word “Click” than to scroll through a huge dropdown list and select it.
 More importantly, fully understanding the entire process in the system under test is valuable.

-My other issue with this claim is that you should EMBRACE readable scripts!
-As opposed to obfuscating and hiding everything in cells or flowcharts, business readable test specifications (or as it’s known in the BDD world, “features”) are fantastic for collaboration as they act as a single source of truth where everyone from the front-line user to the developer can work together.
+Our other issue with this claim is that you should EMBRACE readable scripts!
+As opposed to obfuscating and hiding everything in cells or flowcharts, business readable test specifications (or as it’s known in the behavior-driven strategies world, “features”) are fantastic for collaboration as they act as a single source of truth where everyone from the front-line user to the developer can work together.
 It also makes creating and maintaining tests much easier.

-We’ve created a small web test in BDD feature file form using our solution called Cycle, and then made the same test using the recording functionality in a “scriptless” test automation tool.
-We have the recorded script on the left where we’d need to dig deeper to see the details of each interaction/step (most recording tools handle this via clickable icons which are not pictured), versus a Feature File on the right where every step of our test is both clearly and entirely laid out for your cross-functional testing team.
+We’ve created a small web test in the behavior-focused feature file form using our solution called Cycle, and then made the same test using the recording functionality in a “scriptless” test automation tool.
+We have the recorded script on the left where we’d need to dig deeper to see the details of each interaction/step (most recording tools handle this via clickable icons which are not pictured), versus a feature file on the right where every step of our test is both clearly and entirely laid out for your cross-functional testing team.

 Whether or not “AI” is generally misused when marketing testing tools really depends on your definition.
 We’ve seen enough sci-fi flicks to have very high standards for the term.
 Once and awhile, we are quite impressed by the “AI-ish” self-healing and smart recording functionality that we’ve either seen demonstrated or tried ourselves, but we do not consider those features true artificial intelligence.
 We are always curious to drill down and find out more specifics when we see the most popular two-letter acronym in test automation used as part of a pitch.